 - Collage of Max Hydration Method Results for My Hair

-- 5 Best Conditioners for Step 2 of the Max Hydration Method
+- 5 Best Conditioners for the Max Hydration Method

 - The pH level of the ghassoul was too high and it dried my hair out even though the curl definition was commendable.

 - The Now Solutions clay refused to dissolve appropriately and made my hair tangle.

 Eventually, I conducted an experiment where I mixed the two together and it was a winner.
 In the below image, pic 1 is the ghassoul clay.

 It has richer brown color and doesn’t require much mixing.
 Just add in hot water till the clay is covered then leave alone for 5 minutes before stirring.

 Pic 2 is the Now Solutions clay.
 It’s a lot of work getting it to dissolve.
 When it’s done, I then combine the two as can be seen in pic 3.

 The end result is the right pH for my rinse.
 Below is a before and after pH testing of the clay rinse.
 The last picture shows a comparison.